 You won’t be charged interest on your purchases if you started the billing cycle with a zero balance or you paid your last statement balance in full.
 You're also not charged interest on balances with a 0% promotional APR.

 It is the case for any month that you begin the billing cycle with a $0 balance, for new and old credit cards and whether your credit card is open or closed.
-The grace period will start on the date the billing cycle ends and last about 21 to 27 days, depending on your credit card terms.
+The grace period will start on the date the billing cycle ends and lasts about 25 days, depending on your credit card terms.

-How Much Interest Will You Pay?
+How Much Will You Pay?

 The amount of credit card interest you pay each month can fluctuate based on your credit card balance and any changes to your interest rate.
-Your finance charge, which is how interest is applied to your balance, may be calculated in one of five ways based on your annual percentage rate and credit card balance.
+Your finance charge, which is how interest is applied to your balance, may be calculated in different ways based on your annual percentage rate and credit card balance.